Dantali0n/OpenCSD/README.md

   file handles from open_inode_vect.
 - Single read and write operations for kernels are limited to 512K strides.
 - CSD kernels are written such that they require to be sector aligned.
+- CSD write event kernels can only perform append operations, If the write partially overwrites pre-existing data an error will be raised.
+- Endian conversions between eBPF and host architecture not covered, assumed to be the same.
+- Write kernels are assumed to behave and communicate accurate information about operations they performed.
+- Event write kernel in current form makes little practical sense, due to write first happening regularly submitted from host and afterwards kernel requires data to be read again before computing results.
+See practical write event kernel.

+#### Practical write event kernel proposal.

+- Upon a write event kernel submission:
+  - The filesystem submits the write request data alongside its own write kernel.
+In addition, the user submits 1 intermediate kernel and 1 finalize kernel.
+    - This write kernel runs first and performs the native filesystem write keeping track of written sectors and their locations.
+    - After each sector the intermediate kernel runs and is shown the written sector data (ZERO COPY).
+It is allowed to submit state, an arbitrary segment of memory  that will be made available the next time the user submitted kernel runs.
+THE INTERMEDIATE KERNEL IS NOT ALLOWED TO PERFORM ANY READ / WRITE OPERATIONS.
+    - After the filesystem write kernel has finalized and all intermediate kernels have run only then is the finalize kernel called.
+This kernel is allowed to perform read and write operations.
+    - The finalize kernel reports the actual final size of the write operation along with any written LBAs that are now also part of the file.
+    - The CSD runtime also reports read and written locations so the filesystem can verify the kernels behavior.
+    - Finally, the return data from the kernel is used to synchronize the file` datastructures and finalize the changes to the file.
+- The main advantages of such an elaborate mechanism are
+  - It prevents the event kernel from having to reread the data that was just written for the write request (ZERO COPY).
+  - The data of the write request only has to be moved once instead of twice.
+  - It reduces the number of round-trips between the host and device to just one from two.

 #### Zone / write pointer synchronization across filesystem and device